 I'm Alex, Brave Co-founder and morning workout person.

 Before you dismiss me as the rise-and-grind type who has always been dialed in to morning workouts, hear me out.
-I'm like you.
-I also stare daggers at people running on Thanksgiving and like you, at one point the idea of an AM workout sounded ridiculous.
+At one point the idea of a morning workout sounded ridiculous.
 Rather than try it, I clung to an attitude of jealous contempt for anyone who could hit their performance peak while I was desperately waiting for my French press to steep.
 I've slowly adopted a morning workout routine because it helps me be more consistent about exercising and makes me feel better all day long but it certainly didn’t come naturally.

 - Set a special AM workout alarm.
 I have a 6:30 alarm with a unique sound that I turn on when I'm working out the next morning.
 That sound (I can hear it now) puts me in the mindset for a workout.